yamiwamiyu/ee-vuex/README.md

 vue.use(createStore({}, "$store2"))
 vue.use(createStore({}, "$store3"))

-// A non named warehouse requires you to save the store instance yourself.
-Calling vue.use(store) has no effect const store = createStore({});
+// A non named store requires you to save the store instance yourself.
+// Calling vue.use(store) has no effect
+const store = createStore({});
 ```